tbarbette/npf-docs/docs/source/tests.rst

 -------

-Generic tests are used to do black-box testing, they are L2/L3 generators, packets trace replay and HTTP generators.
+Generic tests are used to do black-box testing, they are L2/L3 generators, packets trace replayers and HTTP generators.

-They are generic in the sense that you could use them out of the box to test any device under test in the middle of a client and a server.
+They are generic in the sense that they can be used to test any device under test in the middle of a client and a server.

 -   generic\_dpdk : DPDK-based tests, need a DPDK environment setted up